NBA Rumors: Mavs Could Prioritize Signing DeAndre Jordan Over Cousins, Howard, Noel & Capela, Per ‘247 Sports’

-A few days before the 2018 NBA free agency officially starts, Los Angeles Clippers center DeAndre Jordan remains undecided whether he will opt into the final year of his contract or become an unrestricted free agent.
+Few days before the 2018 NBA free agency officially starts, Los Angeles Clippers center DeAndre Jordan remains undecided whether he will opt into the final year of his contract or become an unrestricted free agent.
 If the All-Star center opts out, the Dallas Mavericks are expected to be one of the NBA teams who will express interest in adding Jordan to their team.

 During the 2015 free agency, DeAndre Jordan angered lots of people in Dallas after he decided to re-sign with the Clippers despite verbally agreeing to join the Mavericks.
 Many things have changed three years after Jordan’s betrayal of the Mavericks.
 In need of a starting center, the Mavericks are reportedly willing to forgive DeAndre Jordan for what he has done, according to Mike Fisher of 247 Sports.